7 TV Shows That Got Anxiety and Depression (Mostly) Right

 This might be a stretch, but… Chris Traeger on ‘Parks and Recreation.’
 He’s known for being absurdly cheery (‘high-functioning’ depression) but has a story arc where it’s revealed a lot of his health nut hobbies are a distraction and he seeks out a therapist who he sees almost daily (which I sometimes wish I could do).

 This kind of character is so important to show because oftentimes depression doesn’t “look” like what we think it does.
 While we often generalize depression as being “sad,” the reality is it can sometimes look like the exact opposite.
-In her piece, “What You Don’t See About ‘Happy’ People With Depression,” Thought Catalog contributor Kris Miller wrote,
+In her piece, “,” Thought Catalog contributor Kris Miller wrote,

 When you’re the happy person, the smiley social butterfly, no one expects you to be hurting inside.